By Cagdas Yetkin, Data Scientist at Nokia

 If you enjoyed this data analysis example and you want to learn more and practice your skills further:

-- Add More Data: You can search for some additional IMDB data freely available on the internet.
+• Add More Data: You can search for some additional IMDB data freely available on the internet.
 Chances are they contain information about directors of the movies.
-You could join this data with your
+You could join this data with your tidy_movie_ratings dataset and see which directors are getting top ratings for which movies over the years, and by decades.
+This way, you can practice everything you have learned here over again

-data frame as input and returns a random movie from the list, further simulating a movie recommendation system - Your Idea Here: There are limitless possibilities to practice and play with this data.
+• Your Idea Here: There are limitless possibilities to practice and play with this data.
 Share your explorations with us if you do!

-- If you want to learn more: Check out CodingNomads’ Data Science & Machine Learning Course to dive even deeper into data analysis and run full end-to-end machine learning projects on your own!
+• If you want to learn more: Check out CodingNomads’ Data Science & Machine Learning Course to dive even deeper into data analysis and run full end-to-end machine learning projects on your own!

 I hope you enjoyed this article and continue having fun with analyzing your datasets.